 U.S. Department of State

-Please note: There are currently extremely long wait times for passport processing.
+Please note: There are currently varying wait times for passport processing.

 Applicants may want to factor additional expenses such as expediting and overnight mailing into cost.